ogbigboss/how-i-got-my-netflix-show-cancelled/README.md

 _Season 1 Episode 4_

 > Michael narrating: if it looks like you're about to get into a fight that could get you killed, try starting another one.

+_Season 1 Episode 5_

+> Michael narrating: You ever meet someone, and it just seems to click instantly?
+You like the same things, share the same opinions - it seems lke you've known them your whole life.
+It could be fate, or it could be that you have a listening device planted under the dashbaord of your car.